 Perpetual has a strong commitment to the highest standards of corporate governance and transparency.
-This Tax Report highlights the tax payments made by Perpetual Limited (Perpetual or the Group) to the Australian (Federal and State) tax authorities during the year ended 30 June 2018 and provides information on its tax strategy and governance policy.
+This Tax Report highlights the tax payments made by Perpetual Limited (Perpetual or the Group) to the Australian (Federal and State) tax authorities during the year ended 30 June 2020 and provides information on its tax strategy and governance policy.

 Perpetual's profits are predominantly generated from its Australian operations.
-Globally, Perpetual has operations in Singapore that are not material to the Group and have no other international related party dealings.
+Globally, Perpetual has operations in Singapore and the United States of America (USA) that are currently not material to the Group and have no other international related party dealings.
 The profits generated by Perpetual are taxed at the corporate income tax rate.